 - Did the fiduciary/committee with investment oversight responsibilities vet any changes recommended to investments based on the COVID-19 era?

 While “staying the course” may be the end result for any fiduciary with plan investment oversight responsibility, given the tumultuous market (in the pandemic and the (apparent and/or anticipated) recession environment) documentation of what was done (what was not done) is recommended.
-As discussed in our prior alert (available here), while there is no “one size fits all” approach, there are a few strategies for consideration to afford fiduciaries the most protection from breach allegations.
+As discussed in our prior alert (available in the Coronavirus and Benefit Plan Offerings Client Alert), while there is no “one size fits all” approach, there are a few strategies for consideration to afford fiduciaries the most protection from breach allegations.

 - Did the fiduciary/committee with investment oversight responsibilities document any actions taken (or intentionally not taken) in response to COVID-19 era?